-How is Anacode CS related to existing AWS Cloud storage?
+How is Anacode related to existing AWS Cloud storage?

 Anacode uses the Cloud vendor’s microservices and containers to encode and decode data.
 Your write your data via PUT or POST API commands, and then read Anacode encoded data via GET API commands (with Byte Range [startByte, NBytes] support).

 How does Anacode accelerate data transfers between Cloud storage and server nodes?

 Each Cloud data center contains tens of thousands of servers and tens of thousands of storage nodes (HDDs and SSDs).
 These server and storage nodes are connected via a huge Ethernet network that typically uses 100 Gbps Ethernet links to route data through a network of top-of-rack (ToR) switches and routers.
 Because Anacode transfers lossless-compressed data between storage and server nodes, those transfers occur faster by the compression ratio of each Anacode data block.
 2:1 Anacode encoded data transfers 2x faster from S3 storage to EC2 servers, and 10:1 Anacode encoded data transfers 10x faster between S3 storage to EC2 servers.